zielesny/MIPET/Tutorial/Tutorial.md

 along with a comprehensive Java runtime environment.
 By clicking
 <a href="https://github.com/zielesny/MIPET/releases/download/MIPET/MIPET_linux_x86_64.tar.gz">here</a>,
 you can automatically download the zip file of the latest version.
 Follow the instructions for installing [Tinker](#tinker) after extracting the zip file.
-Before running the pipeline, configure a scratch directory (use "/" instead of "\" as delimiter) in the "MIPET.properties" file, located in the root directory of MIPET.
-A directory on a RAM disk would be ideal.
+Before running the pipeline,  it is necessary to configure a scratch directory, a directory for the results and a directory for intermediate results that do not need to be recalculated within the MIPET.properties file, which can be located in the MIPET root directory:

+* *MIPET.Directory.scratch* - scratch directory
+* *MIPET.Directory.calculation* - intermediate results
+* *MIPET.Directory.result* - results

+Note: use "/" instead of "\" as separator.
+A directory on a RAM disk would be ideal for the scratch directory.
 Then, execute the JAR from the command line.

 ### Tinker
 Please note the current <a href="https://dasher.wustl.edu/tinker/downloads/license.pdf">licence</a> of Tinker.